Athens Greece Food Tour: The Best Culinary Experience

 ☕ Traditional Greek Coffee

-We watched them prepare it in hot sand—such a cool experience.
-Even my husband (a non‑coffee drinker) tried it!
+Prepared in hot sand — such a cool experience.
+Even my husband (a non‑coffee drinker) tried it.

 🍽️ Lunch Feast + Greek Yogurt